Ivoz/Modum/README.rst

 Modum can then be started simply with ``./modum`` or ``python modum``.

+You can find other options through ``./modum --help``.

 Extension
 ---------

 You can add plugins in the obvious ``plugins`` directory.

+Plugins should extend from the ``Plugin`` object, which provides many convenience methods.

+To allow for initialization, define this method:
+``def setup(self, settings, botSettings):`` settings comes from the ``plugins`` section of the configuration file, and botSettings comes from the client section of the configuration file.

 Credits
 -------